Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-inputs/ldio-http-in.md

 ## Pausing

-When paused, this component will return an 503 response to any HTTP-call it receives
+When paused, this component will return an 503 response to any HTTP-calls it receives